 For an assessment of occasional shocks and short-term vibration, the running RMS is used.
 In this case, the maximum value in the observation time is called as MTVV and is defined as the maximum instantaneous vibration magnitude.
 Vibration transmitted to the human body should be measured at a point between the body and the vibrating surface.
 In the case of a sitting person, this will be a seat, the seat back or the floor under feet.

-Vibration should be measured according to the axis direction that begin at the point of human contact with the vibrating surface.
+Vibration should be measured according to the axis direction that begins at the point of human contact with the vibrating surface.
 The vertical axis (Z) should follow the orientation of the body, so the Z axis does not necessarily have to be vertical.
 The direction of the axis must be specified in the report.

-The duration of the measurement shall be sufficient to ensure statistical accuracy, and should take into account the typical vibration exposure.
+The duration of the measurement shall be sufficient to ensure statistical accuracy and should take into account the typical vibration exposure.
 Measuring time should also be included in the report.
 The health of sitting persons is affected by vibrations in the frequency range of 0.5 Hz to 80 Hz.
 Measurements should be made using the appropriate frequency weightings: the Wk (Z-axis) and the Wd (axes X, Y).
 Because horizontal vibration is more harmful, the weighting coefficients should be 1.4 for the X, Y and 1 for the Z axis.
 Weighted RMS should be assessed in each of the 3 directions on the seat surface.
 In special cases, other weightings, such as Wc, Wf, We, Wj should be used.

 Whole-body vibration should be evaluated on the basis of the result of the daily dose of A (8) expressed as equivalent frequency-weighted acceleration within eight hours, and calculated as the highest value of RMS or VDV determined in three axes X, Y, Z.